Iconic retail brands at 'high risk' for Chapter 11 bankruptcy

 REV has built its business on buying once-popular retail brands and reviving them as online-only stores.
 The company now owns Pier 1, Stein Mart, RadioShack, DressBarn, Linens 'n Things, Modell's, and a handful of lesser-known names.

-The company currently has a high risk of default, according to data compiled by CreditSafe.
+The company (Stein Mart) currently has a high risk of default, according to data compiled by Creditsafe.

 "Stein Mart’s owner could be headed for bankruptcy," the report stated, noting that in March, REV "hired restructuring lawyers, signaling bankruptcy could once again be on the horizon."